storpool/ixgbevf-udevhelper/README.md

 Default is to set it to the VF_MTU value if there is VF_MTU value set
 <PRIMARY_INTERFACE_NAME>_MTU=<number>

+* When changing VF MTU bring the interface up first The VF interface will be bring up before setting it's MTU.
+To disable this behavior set VF_UP_BEFORE_MTU='no'

 * Do not bring the primary interface up
 By default the helper is bringing up the primary interface before altering the VFs